Endoscopic Retrograde Cholangiopancreatogram (ERCP)

 This test is done in the hospital.
 You may have to stay overnight if your doctor takes out gallstones or places a stent during the test.
 Otherwise, you can go home after the test.

 Your throat may be numbed with an anesthetic spray, gargle, or lozenge to relax your gag reflex.
-This makes it easier to insert the scope.
+This makes it easier to insert a thin, flexible fiber-optic endoscope (scope).
 Shortly before the test begins, an intravenous (IV) line will be placed in a vein in your arm.
 You will get pain medicine and a sedative through the IV during the test.
 You may also get an antibiotic through the IV.

 You will need to lie on your left side.
 Your head will be tilted slightly forward.
 A mouth guard may be inserted to protect your teeth from the scope.
 The scope's tip will be lubricated.
 The doctor will guide it into your mouth while gently pressing your tongue out of the way.
 You may be asked to swallow to help move the tube along.
 The scope is no thicker than many foods you swallow.